rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ## Nutshell
 `Alternative` is a popular functional programming concept and the name of a frequently used Haskell typeclass. `Alternative` helps in writing elegant, concise code. `Alternative` instances are also known for producing confusing errors.
+In this post, we do a deep dive into the alternative thinking only about the errors.

 I realized that there is an interesting connection between `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation: